History

 Fukuoka Sales Office opens.

-The Sagamihara Steel Factory and Sagamihara Office (present Kanagawa Factory of Nohara Steel Co., Ltd.) open.
+The Sagamihara Iron-bar processing Factory and Sagamihara Office (current Kanagawa Factory of Nohara Steel Co., Ltd.) open.

 1982